braedon/prometheus-es-exporter/README.md

 ```
 Run with the `-h` flag to see details on all the available options.

 Note that all options can be set via environment variables.
 The environment variable names are prefixed with `ES_EXPORTER`, e.g. `ES_EXPORTER_BASIC_USER=fred` is equivalent to `--basic-user fred`.
 CLI options take precidence over environment variables.
+Command line options can also be set from a configuration file, by passing `--config FILE`.
+The format of the file should be [Configobj's unrepre mode](https://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode), so instead of `--basic-user fred` you could use a configuration file `config_file` with `basic-user="fred"` in it, and pass `--config config_file`.
+Command line and environment options will override the configuration file options.
+Configuration file options override default options.
+So the resolution order for a given option is: CLI > Environment > Configuration file > Default.

 See the provided [exporter.cfg](exporter.cfg) file for query configuration examples and explanation.